SSWConsulting/SSW.Rules.Content/rules/do-you-know-the-best-cms-solutions-for-websites/rule.md

 ### Top 6 CMS vendors of 2021 by Market Share (including eCommerce and websites)

+These CMS platforms work really nicely for simple scenarios.
+If they fit your business case then use them.

 * WordPress
 * Joomla
 * Drupal